Old website links

 Publications

 Confused about the lack of attention that Yearling’s Bobtail was getting from the indie labels and music press, I wrote a songwriting book that distills my personal technique for composing melodies into a lesson plan, and I sent it out as a follow-up.
-I now know this is the kind of stunt that gets you taken even less seriously by indie rock, not more.
+But as it turns out, this kind of stunt gets you taken even less seriously by indie rock, not more.

 Bobtail Method (2008)